captainhitz/working-/firehaus-readme.txt

 This will be the readme file for the new Fire Haus Records site.
+This file will outline the basic goals for the firehaus records site as well as functionality and target groups.